GSA/data.gov/cloud-formation/bin/README.md

 ## <a name="limitations"></a>Limitations

--  The current script only handles generation of string variables, not structured (array and map) variables.
-The Terraform output cli command does not generate valid HCL, so the script converts the output.
-This should be added at a later time.
+-  The current script only handles string variables, and not structured (array and map) variables, in a tfvars input file.

-- Ideally a dependency between stack could be defined, such that the manage-stack script can manage the relationship between stacks.
-This could be added as a command-line argument (e.g.
-  `--depends-on stack-name/branch-name`).
-  This should be added at a later time.
+   This could be added at a later time.

 ## References